Connorldailey/React-Portfolio/README.md

 ## Description

-This project is a personal portfolio website developed using React and Vite.
+This project is a personal portfolio website developed using the MERN stack (MongoDB, Express.js, React, Node.js) and Vite.
 It serves as a platform to showcase my web development projects, technical skills, and professional background.
 The website is fully responsive, ensuring optimal viewing and interaction across a wide range of devices.

 The site features smooth animations and interactive elements to create an engaging and user-friendly experience.
-It includes dedicated sections for an About Me overview, a portfolio showcasing projects with links to the deployed applications and GitHub repositories, a resume download option, and a contact form for easy communication.
+It includes dedicated sections for an About Me overview, a portfolio showcasing projects with links to the deployed applications and GitHub repositories, a resume download option, and a fully functional contact form powered by the backend.

-The application is deployed on Netlify, providing seamless deployment and efficient updates to ensure the site is always up-to-date with the latest improvements.
+The application is deployed on Render, providing seamless deployment and efficient updates to ensure the site is always up-to-date with the latest improvements.

 ## Table of Contents